formabble/releases/docs/docs/shards/shards/DSP/IFFT.md

 --8<-- "includes/experimental.md"

 This shard performs an Inverse Fast Fourier Transform (IFFT) on the input.
-It takes the frequency-domain representation of an audio (represented as a float2 sequence) and returns its time-domain representation (as a float sequence, float2 sequence or an audio object.)
+It takes the frequency-domain representation of an audio (represented as a float2 sequence) and outputs its time-domain representation (as a float sequence, float2 sequence or an audio object.)

 --8<-- "includes/license.md"